 My husband has been talking about standing desks for awhile now.

 While his past jobs have kept him physically active, he now works a desk job which means that he sits at a computer for most of the day.
 After work, he comes home and pays bills.
-Recently he also started online classes (we are both going to school with SNHU online); this also keeps him sitting, glued to a screen.
+Recently he also started online classes (we are both going to school online, actually).
+This, of course, also keeps him sitting and glued to a screen.
 Lately, he’s had more back problems than ever and has felt down about the sedentary nature of his daily routine.

 He’s a tall, strong guy and he wants to use his body and stay healthy.
 He’s basically Mr. Incredible, and therefore I really think he doesn’t want this to happen: